rocket770/RS2_smart_factory/docs/Map-Merger.md

 5. For each input map cell, it computes that cell's world position and writes its occupancy value into the matching cell in the shared output grid.
 6. Cell conflicts are resolved with `unknown_value`, `occupied_threshold`, `overwrite_known_cells`, and `conflict_policy`.
 7. The merged grid is published on `/map` with frame id `map`.
+8. Publishing is throttled by `publish_period_sec`; incoming robot maps mark the output dirty, and the next publish timer tick sends the latest merged grid.

 Unknown cells do not overwrite known cells.
 With the current `prefer_free` conflict policy, free observations can clear stale occupied cells when maps disagree.